observablehq/plot/README.md

 Plot.column is typically used by options transforms to define new channels; the associated columns are populated (derived) when the **transform** option function is invoked.

-## Scale-aware transforms
+## Initializers

-Some transforms need to operate in visual representation space such as pixel coordinates and colors rather than abstract data space.
-Such a transform might, for example, modify the marks’ positions to avoid occlusion.
-These scale-aware transforms are applied *after* the initial scales are constructed and can modify the channels or derive new channels; these in turn may (or may not, as desired) be passed to scales.
+Initializers can be used to transform and derive new channels prior to rendering.
+Unlike transforms which operate in abstract data space, initializers can operate in screen space such as pixel coordinates and colors.
+For example, initializers can modify a marks’ positions to avoid occlusion.
+Initializers are invoked *after* the initial scales are constructed and can modify the channels or derive new channels; these in turn may (or may not, as desired) be passed to scales.

 ### Dodge